(updated September 2018)

 VR support in ParaView

 In the past we required specific VR builds for ParaView but as of mid 2018 ParaView comes with support for VR built in.
-It is in source tree and is included in the windows binaries that you can obtain from the download page.
+It is in source tree and is included in the windows binaries that you can obtain from here.
 It is designed to run under a 64-bit version of Microsoft Windows such as Windows 10.
 The OpenVR support is a plugin in ParaView.
 To use it you must first load it from the Tools -> Manage Plugins menu option.
 Select OpenVR and load it.
 This will add a OpenVR specific panel to your user interface.

 Before running this version of ParaView, make sure Steam VR is running.
 Once installed, you can then run ParaView by double clicking on the executable.
 ParaView will start as usual with a window on the computer screen.
 Using the regular mouse/keyboard, you can load or create your visualization as you normally would in ParaView.
 ParaView also has a full tutorial you can download.